The Screen Queensland Digital Games Incentive attracts games development projects to Queensland and encourages further growth in the local sector.

 During the application process you will be required to provide:

-- business and development information including project title, project synopsis, and development milestones;
+- business and development information including project title, project synopsis and development milestones

-- information about the project’s scope and expenditure;
+- information about the project’s scope and expenditure

-- names of senior/key personnel;
+- the names of senior/key personnel

-- estimated employment details;
+- estimated employment details

-- qualifying QGDE budget;
+- a qualifying QGDE budget

-- information pertaining to applications for Federal incentives, other state screen agency incentives and other Screen Queensland funding programs in relation to the project;
+- information pertaining to applications for Federal incentives, other state screen agency incentives and other Screen Queensland funding programs in relation to the project

-- economic benefit statement; and
+- economic benefit statement

 - industry benefit statement.

 Within 30 minutes of submitting your application an automated application email will be sent confirming that Screen Queensland has received your application.
+It is the applicant’s responsibility to contact Screen Queensland if you do not receive an application receipt email.
+Please allow for system downtime or internet service provider problems when completing your application and save the application regularly.

 Applications for the Incentive can be submitted at any time.

 Applicants will be notified as soon as possible following a decision.
-Successful applicants will receive a conditional letter of offer with the Incentive amount.
+Successful applicants will receive a conditional letter of offer with the incentive amount.

-Applicants who accept the Incentive will then enter into a formal agreement with Screen Queensland that outlines delivery, reporting and acquittal requirements as well as other important legal terms and conditions.
+Applicants who accept the incentive will then enter into a formal agreement with Screen Queensland that outlines delivery, reporting and acquittal requirements as well as other important legal terms and conditions.
 You should seek legal and commercial advice on this document.

-The contract with Screen Queensland will set out the terms and conditions of the Incentive, including the following requirements:
+The contract with Screen Queensland will set out the terms and conditions of the incentive, including the following requirements:

-- minimum QDGE;
+- minimum QDGE

 - Screen Queensland credit requirements.

-The Incentive application, contract and any Incentive approved by Screen Queensland are commercial-in-confidence, and the applicant must maintain strict confidentiality of the information and only use the information for the purposes of complying with its obligations under the Incentive terms and conditions and contract.
+The incentive application, contract and any incentive approved by Screen Queensland are commercial-in-confidence, and the applicant must maintain strict confidentiality of the information and only use the information for the purposes of complying with its obligations under the Incentive terms and conditions and contract.

 Successful applicants will be expected to assist Screen Queensland and the Queensland Government in relation to publicity and media opportunities prior to, during and after the development life cycle of the incentivised game project in Queensland.
 Details of these arrangements will be included in the contract.